16 Prioritization

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

-Now that we have developed a list of requirements that have been categorized based on their importance to the client or user, we need to determine how best to actually develop our system.
+Now that we have developed a list of categorized requirements based on their importance to the client or user, we must determine how to implement them.
 That is, we need to rank our requirements based on their priority.
-While categories based on the MUSCOW method provide a sense of importance and allow us to know which of the requirements form the minimal viable product, prioritization gives us a sense of when things should be developed.
+While categories based on the MUSCOW method provide a sense of importance and allow us to know which requirements form the minimal viable product, prioritization gives us a sense of when things should be developed.

 Of course, this is easier said than done.
 Imagine, for example, that you were developing a new and improved Facebook from scratch.
-The goal is to produce software that does everything the existing Facebook platform does, with the addition of improved data management, data security, privacy settings, and facial recognition (for logging in).
+The goal is to produce software that does everything the existing Facebook platform does but with data management, data security, privacy settings, and facial recognition (for logging in).

 If you were to rank each requirement from 1 to N (where N is the total number of requirements; 1 has the highest priority, and N has the lowest priority), which requirement would be ranked number 1?
 Why?